 You will get the best views of Istanbul from the water in the Bosphorus excursion ferries and relax with your family.
 The ferry starts from Eminönü ferry dock and travels through the village and fortress of Anadolu Kava into the Black Sea.

-It includes all the inclusive places of defensive fortresses, Ottoman palaces, and the Bosphorous bridges.
-The long Bosphorus is a total of 2 hours stops in Anadolu Kavağı for three hours and set the full day to explore the city.
+It includes all the inclusive places of defensive fortresses, Ottoman palaces, and the Bosphorus bridges.
+The long Bosphorus is a total of 2 hours, stops in Anadolu Kavağı for three hours, and the entire day to explore the city.

 18. Turkish Delights

-Around the galata tower tour you will find so many Turkish delghtts and their very own Turkish tea and Turkish coffee while people gazing.
+Around the Galata tower tour, you will find many Turkish delights and their very own Turkish tea and Turkish coffee while people gaze.
 However, Turkish Delight can be purchased anywhere in Istanbul.

 19. Whirling Dervish

 And the 1001 Turkish Nights Performance will amaze you.
-You will enjoy the music, a Fasil orchestra with a glass of wine, gin, vodka, and Raki, and counted among the best things to do in Istanbul.
+You will enjoy the music, a Fasil orchestra with a glass of wine, gin, vodka, and Raki.

-The Istanbul City Pass allows you to visit 30 different attractions, including a whirling dervish show in Hodjapasha Hamam.
+The Istanbul City Pass lets you visit 30 attractions, including a whirling dervish show in Hodjapasha Hamam.

-Now, this Istanbul modern gallery has a collection of Turkish classic art with a seasonal calendar of exhibitions.
+This Istanbul Modern Gallery has a collection of Turkish classic art with a seasonal calendar of exhibitions.
 It hosts local artists from different countries annually, hence making the Istanbul site just not only for historical sightseeing.

-Being in one the best places to have a glimpse of Turkey’s contemporary art scene.
-But, in addition to the famous galleries, Istanbul Modern has a theater and a library.
+It is one of the best places to glimpse Turkey’s contemporary art scene.
+In addition to the famous galleries, Istanbul Modern has a theatre and a library.

 The solid foundation for the art museum is being built in Karaköy.
-And, galleries are non-permanently housed in a historic building.
+Gallery spaces are non-permanently housed in historic buildings.

 21. Istiklal Street

-Istiklal street is a heated-up street with a lot of hustle-bustle in the city.
-It’s a 1.4-kilometer of stretch crossing cinemas, boutiques, cafes, and clubs.
-Looking for most things to do in Istanbul this is one of them!
+Istiklal Street is a heated-up street with many hustle-bustle in the city.
+It’s a 1.4-kilometre stretch crossing cinemas, boutiques, cafes, and clubs.

 Try Turkish delight treats or medications.
 If you don’t want to walk, you can take the historic tram to Taksim Square.